Episcopal conference

-An episcopal conference, often also called a bishops’ conference or conference of bishops, is an official assembly of the bishops of the Catholic Church in a given territory.
+An episcopal conference, often also called a bishops' conference or conference of bishops, is an official assembly of the bishops of the Catholic Church in a given territory.
 Episcopal conferences have long existed as informal entities.
-The first assembly of bishops to meet regularly, with its own legal structure and ecclesial leadership function, is the Swiss Bishops' Conference, which was founded in 1863.
+The first assembly of bishops to meet regularly, with its own legal structure and ecclesial leadership function, was the Swiss Bishops' Conference, which was founded in 1863.
 More than forty episcopal conferences existed before the Second Vatican Council.
 Their status was confirmed by the Second Vatican Council and further defined by Pope Paul VI's 1966 motu proprio, Ecclesiae sanctae.

 Episcopal conferences are generally defined by geographic borders, often national ones, with all the bishops in a given country belonging to the same conference, although they may also include neighboring countries.
 Certain authority and tasks are assigned to episcopal conferences, particularly with regard to setting the liturgical norms for the Mass, a role affirmed in the Second Vatican Council's Constitution on the Sacred Liturgy.
 Episcopal conferences receive their authority under universal law or particular mandates.
 In certain circumstances, as defined by canon law, the decisions of an episcopal conference are subject to ratification from the Holy See.
 Individual bishops do not relinquish their immediate authority for the governance of their respective dioceses to the conference.